 Padraig Harrington will try anything that makes him play better golf, even a method of putting he believes should be outlawed.

 Despite his support of a proposed rule that would ban anchored strokes, Harrington switched to the belly putter Thursday in the Wells Fargo Championship.
 It didn't appear to help him much -- he made only one birdie in a round of 80 -- but he plans to stick with it.

 "I took it out last week, and mechanically, everything I do with my putting stroke is better with the belly putter than without it," he said.

 Harrington is a "Working for Golf" ambassador for the Royal & Ancient Golf Club, which along with the U.S. Golf Association proposed the new rule last November that would ban the anchored stroke.
-[The PGA of America and the PGA Tour have spoken out against the proposed rule.]
 A final ruling is expected by the end of the month.